-"Reaching Home: Missoula's 10-Year Plan to End Homelessness" is the result of more than a year and a half of research by a volunteer working group appointed by Missoula Mayor John Engen and then-County Commissioner Jean Curtiss.
+"Reaching Home: Missoula's 10-Year Plan to End Homelessness" is the result of more than a year and a half of research by a volunteer working group appointed by then-Missoula Mayor John Engen and then-County Commissioner Jean Curtiss.

 The At-Risk Housing Coalition officially launched phase 1 of the Missoula Coordinated Entry System on June 1, 2017.
 The coordinated and streamlined effort is better serving people experiencing homelessness, reducing duplication of services, and providing system-level data contributing to enhanced efforts around our ultimate goal to establish a strong "Coordinated Entry System" that makes homelessness rare, brief, and non-recurring for people in our community.

 We know that people are skeptical about the idea of ending homelessness.
 What does it even mean?
 Opening Doors: The Federal Strategic Plan to Prevent and End Homelessness has provided this operational definition that Reaching Home endorses:

 An end to homelessness does not mean that no one will ever experience a housing crisis again.
 Changing economic realities, the unpredictability of life, and unsafe or unwelcoming family environments may create situations where individuals, families, or youth could experience, re-experience, or be at risk of homelessness.

 An end to homelessness means that every community will have a systematic response in place that ensures homelessness is prevented whenever possible or is otherwise a rare, brief, and non-recurring experience.

 Houseless Initiative Specialist, City of Missoula Community Planning, Development & Innovation